vtbassmatt/django-expression-fields/README.md

 I built this little project to satisfy a personal need, but thought it might be useful enough for others.
 If you have contributions, please don't hesitate to send a PR.
 Let's keep the tests passing and all will be well.
-My personal stack is currently Django 1.8 on Python 3.4, so that will be the most-tested.
-I have Travis set up to cover Django 1.7, 1.8, and 1.9 on Python 2.7, 3.3-3.5, and nightly.